-Anyone passing by Simon Peter, James, and John that day would have passed them by without a second thought because they were only regular workers.
+Anyone passing by Simon Peter, Andrew, James, and John that day would have passed them by without a second thought because they were only regular workers.
 It would be comparable to how modern people stroll right by construction workers in public locations without ever recognizing them.

 However, Jesus did not perceive Peter and the other fishermen in this light.
 The Lord was unconcerned about what these guys did for a living.
 He only recognized their grandeur in a different area of “work” than what they were doing now.

 Today’s narrative concludes by reminding us that Peter, Andrew, James, and John hauled their boats to land before abandoning everything to follow Jesus.
 Their routine was flipped upside down, and they stopped what they were doing and followed their hearts to see where Jesus would take them.

 Being a disciple of Jesus was not easy.
 He summoned persons prepared to deny themselves to follow the Saviour.